- 1 Launch And Pray “Optimization.”

 Usually, I only use A/B testing once I have a campaign that is already running profitably.

-I use A/B testing always to improve the campaign by always trying to beat the current winner.
+I use A/B testing to improve the campaign by always trying to beat the current winner.

 Though it’s quicker to identify a winner, you have less of a chance to identify a variant that is out performing the rest of the group.

-Similar to A/B testing, multi-variant testing allows you to test more variants at a time.
+Similar to A/B testing, multi-variant testing allows you to test multiple variants at a time.

 Instead of sending 50/50 to A and B, multi-variant allows you to test as many variants as you want.